Skip to main content

 • Alternate-screen rendering — differential updates mean no flicker when streaming, no scrollback clutter after you quit.

-• Composer affordances — inline paste-collapse for long snippets, image paste from the clipboard (Alt+V), bracketed-paste safety.
+• Composer affordances — inline paste-collapse for long snippets, Cmd+V / Ctrl+V text paste with clipboard-image fallback, bracketed-paste safety, and image/file-path attachment normalization.

 Same skins and personalities apply.
 Switch mid-session with /skin ares, /personality pirate, and the UI repaints live.
-Skin keys are marked (both), (classic), or (tui) in example-skin.yaml so you can see at a glance what applies where — the TUI honors the banner palette, UI colors, prompt glyph/color, session display, completion menu, selection bg, tool_prefix, and help_header.
+See Skins & Themes for the full list of customizable keys and which ones apply to classic vs TUI — the TUI honors the banner palette, UI colors, prompt glyph/color, session display, completion menu, selection bg, tool_prefix, and help_header.

 Requirements